MolyWang/microCompet/README.md

 very likely to work properly with *_overallSimilarity_* and *_competeMicrobiota_*, but more details are checked within functions.

-### constructFullNetwork, overallSimilarity & competeMicrobiota
+### Functions constructFullNetwork, overallSimilarity & competeMicrobiota

-Function ***extractCarboGenes*** extract sugar degradation enzymes from user-given GenBank file.
-The file must have genes annotated, that is they have lines in the format of */gene=“gene\_name”* (See the included *Klebsiella\_variicola.gb* and *Lactobacillus\_johnsonii.gb* for example, they are in the main folder).
-Other R packages are available for formatting GenBank file, but they parse the whole file into one object, which is not necessary for this package.
-Function
-***constructFullNetwork*** takes a genome and plot its full sugar degradation pathways, the following image is a sample output using the provided *Lactobacillus\_johnsonii.gb* genome.
+Function ***constructFullNetwork*** takes a vector of genes and plot its full sugar degradation pathways, the following image is a sample output using the provided *Lactobacillus\_johnsonii.gb* genome.
 Function
 ***overallSimilarity*** count sugar degradation genes in common between the given genome and other microbial species, and creates an interactive radar graph.
 The final function ***competeMicrobiota*** visualize